Summary

 Call to action

-Taylor & Francis believes that Open Research is the best way to amplify and communicate research in order to deliver change that improves lives.
+Taylor & Francis believes that Open Research is the best way to amplify and communicate research in order to deliver real world impact.

 To achieve an Open future, we will continue to work closely and collaboratively with research institutions, scholarly societies, funders and policymakers.
 In addition to adequate funding, we must allow for innovative models and must accommodate both fast-moving disciplines and those that are not.